wuvel/jekyll-klise/about.md

 title: Muhammad Fikri Ashari aka wuvel
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
+excerpt: Hello peeps, I'm student of computer science from Brawijaya University, living in BEkasi.
+This blog for documentation about my security journey, running on jekyll, hosting on netlify and using the Klisi theme.
 comments: false
 ---